Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/block_by_block/hold_overs_bibliography.md

-### Hold-Overs Bibliography

-Note: This is a list of sources used for the case study on hold-overs from the separate nations that 'now' make up the Global Nation.
-It is done in APSA (American Political Science Association) format.
-If there is no author, the source is listed by the title.
-If there is no date, the source is listed with 'n.d' for no date.

 1. Wollmann, Hellmut.
 2021.
 "Transformation of Public Administration in East Germany Following Unification." _Public Administration in Germany: Governance and Public Management_.
 Accessed June 21, 2024. [https://doi.org/10.1007/978-3-030-53697-8_15](https://doi.org/10.1007/978-3-030-53697-8_15).

 2. Boss, Alfred.
 1998.
 "How Germany shouldered the fiscal burden of the unification." _Kiel Institute of World Economics_.
 Accessed June 21, 2024. [https://www.econstor.eu/bitstream/10419/995/1/241267005.pdf](https://www.econstor.eu/bitstream/10419/995/1/241267005.pdf).